elan-ev/tobira/docs/docs/setup/auth/example-all-own.md

 # Example: Your own login page & session management

-This example shows how one could configure a system to use your own login page and session management.
+This example shows how one could configure Tobira to use a custom login page and session management.

 :::caution
 All of this should only serve as a starting point, not a finished solution.